 DX vs DX/FX

 Just in case you didn’t already know, the Nikon 35mm f/1.8G is basically a DX-only lens.
-This means that it would only work properly when it has been mounted onto a DX sensor camera.
+This means that it would only work properly when it has been mounted on a DX sensor camera.
 However, the Nikon 50mm f/1.4G has the capability to work well with both the FX and DX sensor cameras.

 The Nikon 50mm f/1.4G allows focusing up to 1.5 feet while the Nikon 35mm f/1.8G just allows close focusing up to one foot.